Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Introduction

 \section{Introduction}

-The combinatorial drug therapy has been of crucial importance in the modern clinical disease treatment and drug discovery \cite{hopkins2008network}.
-Drug combination that can produce more beneficial combinatorial effects than each constituent is said to be synergistic, and the synergic behavior always allows the lower doses of drugs in the combination than their individual potencies, thus reducing the induction of the drug resistance \cite{podolsky2011combination} and overcoming the side effects \cite{chandrasekaran2016chemogenomics,radic2017combinatorial,o2016unbiased} associated with high doses of the single drug usage.
-Hence, drug combination therapy provides greatly promising avenue towards the treatment of the most dreadful multi-factorial diseases, such as cancer \cite{devita1975combination,crino1997cisplatin,carew2008histone,shuhendler2010novel}, diabetes and bacterial infections.
-In contrast to the synergism, the therapeutic efficacy of some drug combinations can be simply additive, or even sub-additive.
-As such, there has been growing interests in investigating the synergy mechanism of drug combinations to distinguish the synergistic combinations from non-synergistic ones.
+Combinatorial drug therapy has been of crucial importance in modern clinical disease treatment and drug discovery \cite{hopkins2008network}.
+Synergistic drug combination can produce more beneficial combinatorial effects than each constituent, and the synergic behavior always allows the lower doses of the drugs in the combination relative to their individual potencies, thus reducing the induction of drug resistance \cite{podolsky2011combination} and overcoming the side effects \cite{chandrasekaran2016chemogenomics,radic2017combinatorial,o2016unbiased} associated with the high doses of single drug usage.
+Hence, drug combination therapy provides a greatly promising avenue towards the treatment of the most dreadful multi-factorial diseases, such as cancer \cite{devita1975combination,crino1997cisplatin,carew2008histone,shuhendler2010novel}, diabetes, and bacterial infections.
+In contrast to the synergism, the therapeutic efficacy of some drug combinations can be simply additive or even sub-additive.
+As such, there has been growing interest in investigating the synergy mechanism of drug combinations to distinguish the synergistic combinations from non-synergistic ones.

-Frequently, the synergy of drug combinations is tested in pre-clinical model environments, such as high-throughput screening (HTS) instruments \cite{mott2015high, griner2014high}, where thousands of combinatorial experiments are simultaneously implemented under actionable hypothesis and conditions to profile the synergism.
+Frequently, the synergy of drug combinations is tested in pre-clinical model environments, such as high-throughput screening (HTS) instruments \cite{mott2015high, griner2014high}, where thousands of combinatorial experiments are simultaneously implemented under actionable hypotheses and conditions to profile the synergism.
 However, the testing space can be extremely massive due to the large amount of drug combinations, cell lines, dose choices, and patient samples, hence it can be impractical to traverse the whole testing space \cite{holbeck2017national}.
 Furthermore, the transition from some pre-clinical environments to the clinical practice sometimes can also cause failure \cite{yang2018review}.
 As such, various computational (AI) models \cite{zhang2021synergistic,janizek2018explainable,chen2016xgboost,preuer2018deepsynergy} are developed to assist the synergy analysis of drug combinations.